 All in all, we love our new lifestyle.
 Yes, I have an itch for gardening, but I’ve been able to satisfy that love by heading up our community’s landscaping committee and learning to container-garden on our patio.

 Family will still come to visit us despite our smaller space, and they usually enjoy our urban lifestyle.
 We walk up the street to grab a bite to eat, shop, hit the farmers market, or cross street to the large park to watch the kids play outside.

 Some family members still are not 100 percent convinced we shouldn’t be in that big house in the suburbs, but my husband and I usually aren’t the types to let opinions like that bother us.
 We just try to communicate to them all the positive things that have come out of downsizing and living closer to the city.

-Fewer things & less space means more time and money for what matters
+More time and money for what matters

 We remember being so happy in that first little townhouse on the lake.
 My then-young son and I had lot of time for playdates, library visits, outdoor time, and mommy-coffees because it was small and easy to maintain.
 We now feel a bit foolish to have allowed ourselves to think that we needed something bigger, and how we could have paid the mortgage off by now!
 But we are thankful that life’s journey has brought us back to a good place, and we are enjoying the upswing in time and lifestyle that downsizing has afforded us.

 Lead photo: Susan Simon.
 All others by Ghi Crisafulli.